 Is marine transportation a good career path?
-This got us thinking eventually, but If you’re looking for a great career that can last a lifetime, you may want to consider a career in marine transportation.
+This got us thinking eventually, but If you’re looking for a great career that can last a lifetime, you may want to consider a best paying career in marine transportation.
 Marine transportation is one of the industries that people are looking into because it pays well and can be extremely rewarding if you treat it seriously.

 When deciding on a career, several factors include location, salary, hours worked, and growth potential.
 Let’s look at the details of this career path to help you try to make your mind up.